janwng/react-app/react-app/notes.md

 *State* are a collection of values that are managed and updated by components.

 ## The constructor method

 **super();** will give the keyword *this* the context within the component rather than its parent class (React.component).

 Set your initial state inside the constructor method inside **this.state = {}**.

+## React components

+React components can output/render other react components.

 ## Additional Notes